Table of Content

-- JAD methodology take large amount of time as it requires significant planning and scheduling effort of the part of the project development team.
+- JAD methodology takes a large amount of time as it requires significant planning and scheduling effort on the part of the project development team.

-- It requires significant investor commitment in terms of the time and effort.
+- It requires significant investor commitment in terms of time and effort.

-- This approach requires trained and experienced personnel for effective implementation of the entire project.
+- This approach requires trained and experienced personnel for the effective implementation of the entire project.

-Lean Development model focuses on the creation of easily changeable software.
-This Software Development method is more strategically focused than any other type of agile methodology.
-The goal of this methodology is to develop software in one-third of time, with very limited budget, and very less amount of required work flow.
+Lean Development Methodology focuses on the creation of easily changeable software.
+This Software Development model is more strategically focused than any other type of agile methodology.
+The goal of this methodology is to develop software in one-third of the time, with a limited budget, and a very less amount of required workflow.

 - The early elimination of the overall efficiency of the development process certainly helps to speeds up the process of entire software development which surely reduces the cost of the project.

 - Delivering the product early is a definite advantage.
 It means that the development team can deliver more functionality in a shorter period of time, hence enabling more software projects to be delivered.